Ever wonder what makes your erection hard?

 A normally healthy male body is capable of producing strong erections well into it's 90s!

 Arteriosclerosis can inhibit the blood flow into these erectile chambers.
-So it is important to exercise, eat a proper diet, and eat the high Omega 3 rich foods that keep your veins and arteries clean
+So it is important to exercise, eat a proper diet, and eat the high Omega 3 (essential fatty acid, like from fish and fish oil) rich foods that keep your veins and arteries clean.

 Nothing will cause arteriosclerosis faster than a diet high in sugars.
 Sugars NOT fats are responsible for clogging your arteries.
 Natural fats are healthy food!